beesofknowledge/bok-site/docs/faqs.md

 There is a shared bank in Newhaven City that you can use to transfer items between characters.
 You can pay to increase its size.

+## How many players can fit in one group?

+Six.

 ## Can I switch my Class or Profession or Specialization?

 You can switch your Profession or Specialization or even your base Class.